 Modulation of Non-diffracting Hermite Gaussian Beams and Nonlinear Optical Microscopy for Nanoscale Sulfur Imaging

-Navarro, Gilberto III, "Modulation of Non-diffracting Hermite Gaussian Beams and Nonlinear Optical Microscopy for Nanoscale Sulfur Imaging" (2022).
-ETD Collection for University of Texas, El Paso.
-AAI30242318.
+Navarro, Gilberto, "Modulation of Non-diffracting Hermite Gaussian Beams and Nonlinear Optical Microscopy for Nanoscale Sulfur Imaging" (2022).
+Open Access Theses & Dissertations.
+3706.